Eubank Jr vs Smith: Watch the repeat as the British middleweights settled their burning rivalry in Manchester

 Exciting heavyweight contender Frazer Clarke also targeted another knockout win over Kevin Espindola.

-Repeats of Chris Eubank Jr vs Liam Smith are on Sunday January 22 at 8am and 3pm.
+Repeat of Chris Eubank Jr vs Liam Smith is on Sunday January 22 at 3pm.
 Book it now if you are a Sky TV subscriber or a Non-Sky TV subscriber.